symbol/symbol-docs/source/concepts/block.rst

 Block creation
 **************

 Blocks are created by :doc:`accounts <account>`.
 The process of creating new blocks is called :doc:`harvesting <harvesting>`.
-The harvesting account - called the harvester - gets the fees for the transactions in the block.
+The harvesting account - called the harvester - gets the :ref:`fees <fees>` for the transactions in the block and :doc:`inflation <inflation>`.
 This gives the harvester an incentive to add as many transactions to the block as possible.

 ******
 Guides